qlassiqa/qWorkflow/documentation/Documentation.md

 *Example:*
 ```
-# add a username key with a text value
+# add a username key with a text value to a default "settings.plist" file
-1. wf's set_value("username", "mike", "settings.plist")
+1. wf's set_value("username", "mike", "")

 # add a key with a boolean value
-2. wf's set_value("default", true, "settings.plist")
+2. wf's set_value("default", true, "")

-# add a key with a number value
+# add a key with a number value to a specific plist file
 3. wf's set_value("age", 23, "settings.plist")

 # add a key with a real number value